steveraysteveray/epic-public/README.md

 # Understanding the EPIC Semantic Modeling Software

-Note: This file was generated from some excellent documentation written by Dimitris Tzannetos while he was a graduate student at CMU.
+Note: This README file was generated from some excellent documentation written by Dimitris Tzannetos while he was a graduate student at CMU.
 However, some of the functions documented may have changed slightly from the time this was written.

 # Table of Contents